xmos/lib_xua/doc/rst/using.rst

 Basic Usage
 ***********

-This section describes the basic usage of `lib_xua` and provides a guide on how to program USB Audio Devices.
+This section describes the basic usage of `lib_xua` and provides a guide on how to program USB Audio devices.

 Library Structure
 =================